Case Study 02

 A hardware solution enters the picture

 About a year and a half into my time on the team, Amazon invested in Automated Vehicle Inspection (AVI) tunnels — camera-equipped arches installed at delivery stations that scanned vehicles as they drove through.
-This was an entirely separate initiative from the checklist work, but it addressed the same core problem: how do you verify the condition of a vehicle without relying on a driver’s word?
+The tunnel had to be incorporated into the existing checklist experience at stations that had one, which created a complicated UX problem: how do you fit a hardware-driven scan into a software-driven inspection without breaking either, while keeping processing time tight enough for drivers on a schedule?

-My role was designing the driver experience around the tunnel — what happens in the app before, during, and after the scan.
+My role went beyond designing the driver experience around the tunnel.
+I was coordinating the backend nuances — scan processing time, result syncing, failure states — with the driver-facing experience, all in service of the business need to save time and money on inspections.
 Drivers would sometimes jump into their manual inspection before the automated scan had finished processing, then hit a dead end.
 I designed a gating flow that kept the two halves in sync, and a results screen that merged automated and manual findings into a single report.

 The AVI tunnel: a camera-equipped arch scans the vehicle exterior as the driver passes through, then routes them to parking for the manual portion.